bgd-labs/aave-proposals-v3/src/20241101_Multi_UpdatePriceCapAdaptersCAPO/UpdatePriceCapAdaptersCAPO.md

 Price Feeds will be updated using AAVE\_`ORACLE.setAssetSource()` method on Aave V2 Instances and using config-engine on Aave V3 Instances.

 _Please note that the configurations for the Price Caps adapters and the underlying chainlink feeds are exactly the same as before.
-Also price feeds of AaveV2 instances are updated as their underlying feed used ASSET/USD could also be updated via the Stewards using the AaveV3 ACL_MANAGER contract_
+Also, price feeds of AaveV2 instances are updated as their underlying feed used ASSET/USD could also be updated via the Stewards using the AaveV3 ACL_MANAGER contract_

 As suggested by Risk Contributors (Chaos Labs), the following configuration for CAPO has been set for sDAI on Aave V3 Ethereum and Gnosis instances:
 | maxYearlyRatioGrowthPercent | MINIMUM_SNAPSHOT_DELAY |